-You must complete and submit the final version of your dissertation electronically by the deadline, usually around the beginning or mid-September.
+The final version of your dissertation must be completed and submitted electronically by the deadline usually around early September.
 The exact date will be notified to you in due course.

-Your supervisor and you should agree on a timetable for the production of drafts that would allow the supervisor to provide constructive feedback and to check the final version in the months preceding the deadline.
+Your supervisor and you should agree on a timetable for production of drafts that would allow the supervisor to provide constructive feedback and to check the final version in the months preceding the deadline.

 The timeline should take into account your supervisor's absences (for instance, holidays and travel to conferences).
-As a rough guide, you should send your supervisor a draft of the 'Materials and Methods' section by the end of July and a draft of the full dissertation by the second or third week of August.
+As a rough guide, you should send your supervisor a draft of the 'Materials and Methods' section by the end of July and a draft of the full dissertation by the third week of August.
 Students who do not submit the draft of the full dissertation by the deadline will not be allowed to continue to work in the labs.

-Marking of the Project
+Marking of the project